How To Control CPU Fan Speed on Laptop and PC Windows 10/11

 • 4-pin PWM (pulse width modulation) can be controlled using fan control software easily.

-Why is it important to monitor CPU fan speed in Windows?
+Why is it important to Change CPU fan speed in Windows?

 If you find your CPU fans to be running constantly, it’s a sign that your system is overheating and that may cause problems with your power supply.
 Thus, it can be very important to maintain a balance with the CPU fan speed while also keeping your PC’s temperature in check.